 , a UNESCO World Heritage Site located in the atmospheric Higashiyama district and Sanjusangendo Buddhist temple which is famous for its 1001 statues of Kannon, the goddess of mercy.

-In the late afternoon, take an hour train to the harbor city of Kobe
+In the late afternoon, take an hour train to the KOBE

 .
 Its port was among the first to be opened to foreign trade during the Meiji period (1968 – 1912) alongside the ports of Yokohama, Nagasaki, Hakodate and Niigata.
 Because of this, foreign culture has flourished in Kobe, making the city the home to one of the first foreign settlements in Japan.
 Upon arrival in Kobe, check into your hotel.
 The rest of the day is free at leisure.